DS-100/fa17/setup.md

 To open Jupyter notebooks, you'll navigate to parent directory of the assignment in your terminal and run:

-    jupyter notebook
+    source activate ds100 # omit the `source` part on Windows jupyter notebook

 This will automatically open the notebook interface in your browser.
 You can